scribbletune/live/README.md

 # live [WIP]

-Simplistic music performance tools for the browser
+Simplistic music performance tools for the browser based on the Scribbletune JS Library